 This market contains nearly 40,000 shops wholesaling nearly every commodity you can think of.
 One of the best things about it is that they can accommodate very low order sizes – just one or two cartons is completely normal (try requesting that at the Canton Fair!).

-In this guide I’ll explain who Yiwu is good for, who it isn’t good for, and give you some helpful advice for visiting the market.
+In this guide, I'll explain who Yiwu is good for, and who it isn't good for, and give you some helpful advice for visiting the market.

-How to Get to Yiwu & Where to Stay
+How to Get to Yiwu Market and Where to Stay

-Yiwu is about 2 hours west of Shanghai via high speed train from Shanghai Hongqiao.
-It is what is described as a “Tier 4” city meaning it’s basically one of the smallest types of cities possible in China with just over a million people.
+Yiwu Market is about 2 hours west of Shanghai via high-speed train from Shanghai Hongqiao.
+It is what is described as a “Tier 4” city meaning it's basically one of the smallest types of cities possible in China with just over a million people.

 Yiwu train station is very small, especially compared with ultra-modern Shanghai's Hongqiao train station.
 All foreigners and “ethnic minorities” will be stopped for an identification check upon leaving the train station.

-The city center and wholesale market is located about 20 minutes from both the train station and airport (about 30 RMB).
+The city center and wholesale market are located about 20 minutes from both the train station and the airport (about 30 RMB).
 Taxis are plentiful.

-Most of the city’s Western Hotels are located very close to the market.
-As with any travel accomodations in China, I recommend you to use Trip.com to book your hotel.
-The most popular hotels for foreigners (and that are within walking distance to the market) are:
+Most of the city's Western Hotels are located very close to the market.
+As with any travel accommodation in China, I recommend you to use Trip.com to book your hotel.
+The most popular hotels for foreigners (and that are within walking distance of the market) are:

 - Yiwu Marriott